 November 1995 (STS-74)

-During this second docking mission to Mir, Chris Hadfield becomes the first Canadian Space Agency astronaut to operate Canadarm when he uses the Shuttle arm to build the large, 5-tonne Russian Docking Module onto Atlantis' Orbiter Docking System.
+During this second docking mission to Mir, Chris Hadfield becomes the first CSA astronaut to operate Canadarm when he uses the Shuttle arm to build the large, 5-tonne Russian Docking Module onto Atlantis' Orbiter Docking System.

 January 1996 (STS-72)